barkbay/elastic-k8s-baremetal/README.md

 By default the following number of Elasticsearch nodes are deployed:

 * 3 masters
-* 2 client for external incoming requests
+* 2 clients for external incoming requests
 * 2 data node

 ## Kubernetes features

-The deployment used the following K8S features :
+The deployment used the following K8S features:

 * [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) for data nodes
 * On data node a [local-storage persistent volume](https://kubernetes.io/docs/concepts/storage/volumes/#local) is used, it aims to improve ElasticSearch performance by using a local, attached storage, disk